Rockets ride CP3's career night into West finals

+HOUSTON, Texas --Chris Paul is an ultra-intense competitor, often the most passionate player on the court.

+But even for his Houston Rockets teammates, what they saw from him Tuesday night was on another level.

-HOUSTON, Texas --Chris Paul scored a playoff career-high 41 points with eight 3-pointers to finally reach the conference finals, helping the Houston Rockets eliminate the Utah Jazz 112-102 in Game 5 on Tuesday night.
+Paul scored a playoff career-high 41 points with eight 3-pointers to finally reach the conference finals, helping the Rockets eliminate the Utah Jazz 112-102 in Game 5.

-Houston will meet the winner of the series between Golden State and New Orleans, which the Warriors lead 3-1.
+"He said you get out of the way ...
+I'm going to put us on my back," James Harden said.
+"You could see it in his eyes.
+He had that look in his eyes.
+If he has that look in his eyes ... he's a problem."

+The Rockets will meet Golden State after the Warriors closed out their series against the New Orleans Pelicans later Tuesday night.
+Top-seeded Houston will host the series opener Monday night.

 READ MORE: